Partha11/App-Releases/BankAdmin/README.md

 - Can be connected with any E-Commerce website
 - Coroutines and Workers for handling CPU intensive tasks, creating smoother UX
 - Capable of notifying users, update product prices
+- Contains feature for referral system and more